Friday, September 28, 2012

 Morelia Centro on Saturday night

-David, the Ford Dealership Service Department manager was very helpful – but it was Saturday, and they had already closed the service department for the day.
+David, the Ford Dealership Service Department manager, was very helpful, but it was Saturday, and they had already closed the service department for the day.
 All the mechanics had finished work at two in the afternoon, and were done until nine in the morning on Monday.
 There was nothing for us to do but find a decent hotel for a couple of nights and explore the city.
 David handed our taxi driver a Ford Service Department coupon for a complimentary taxi ride to a hotel.
-He suggested the Alameda Hotel, near from the gorgeous cathedral in Centro.
-It was an interesting hotel, compiled of three old hacienda-style buildings.
+He suggested the Alameda Hotel, near the gorgeous cathedral in Centro.
+It was an interesting hotel, composed of three old hacienda-style buildings.
 The sturdy stone walls made the hotel rooms extremely quiet and cool.

 Musicians in Morelia Centro Saturday night

-Saturday night the Centro was buzzing with people.
+Saturday night, Centro was buzzing with people.
 People gathered in the cathedral square to watch entertainers, chat with friends, or enjoy a drink in a sidewalk café.
 It was fascinating.
-We spent the next two days exploring the city, on foot and by tour bus.
+We spent the next two days exploring the city on foot and by tour bus.

-Originally settled in the 7th century, the city was later settled by the Spanish in 1525 and re-named as Valladolid in 1541.
-The name was later changed to Morelia in 1828, to honor a local hero, José Maria Morelos Y Pavón for his part in the War of Independence from Spain.
+Originally settled in the 7th century, the city was later settled by the Spanish in 1525 and renamed Valladolid in 1541.
+The name was later changed to Morelia in 1828, to honour a local hero, José Maria Morelos Y Pavón, for his part in the War of Independence from Spain.

 Sunday morning mayhem in Centro Morelia